 - You are normal.
 Most people who say they aren’t at least a little nervous are most likely not telling the whole truth

 - There is no better place to explore your options, learn about LASIK and your potential candidacy than 20/20 Institute.
 We understand that your eyes are not a used car and your vision options shouldn’t be sold to you as if they were

-That said, the decision to have LASIK is one that only you can make.
-If you decide to have LASIK, it should be because you feel comfortable with the procedure and want to make a change in your life.
+You are the only person that can decide if LASIK is right for you.
+If have LASIK, it should be because you feel comfortable with the procedure and want to change your life.